 The first thing you should do is turn all of your guitar amp knobs to noon (pointing straight upwards.)
 This is known as a neutral tone.
 If you turned your volume knob to noon as well, you may want to get some ear plugs, or turn it down a bit.
 Make sure you have your guitar handy, as this will be all about trial and error.

 Play an open power chord on your lower strings, and adjust your bass level, treble level, and middle level to taste.
 For more bite, you will want more mid and treble.
 For a fuller, deeper sound, you will want more bass.
 When adjusting your EQ, use minimal turns.
 This will ensure that you are adding minimal change to the tone, and give you a chance to hear the saturation of the amp.

 To pick out their tone qualities, you will need a very good ear, as it will require you to pick up subtle differences, such as low and, high end, and middle range.
-This may sound like an easy task, but bass is often mistake for middle, and middle is often mistaken for treble.
-It is hard to train you ear to pick out these differences in tone by simply hearing a disc.
+This may sound like an easy task, but the bass is often mistaken for the middle, and the middle is often mistaken for the treble.
+It is hard to train your ear to pick out these differences in tone by simply hearing a disc.

 We can, however, give you some tips based on different styles of heavy metal.
 Thrash bands tend to use something called scooped mids, which means that they take out nearly all of their mids on their amp, replacing them with bass and treble.

 Progressive bands tend to lay off on distortion and favor a bit more bass with moderate mids and treble.
 Death metal bands tend to heavily distort their tones, scoop their mids, and blare their treble and bass to give an angry, piercing tone.